New Microsoft adapter lets Xbox One’s Kinect play nice with PCs

 There will be no difference in the performance of the Kinect sensors, Microsoft said.

 Kinect sensors can recognize movement and gestures, which then allows users to participate in games.
-For PCs, it can do a lot more than a simple webcam-style monitor.
+It can do much more for PCs than a simple webcam-style monitor.
 Kinect sensors, for example, can work with Windows applications like Microsoft’s 3D Builder, which allows the scanning of 3D objects.

-Software developers are working on a wide variety of PC applications that take advantage of Kinect sensors, which are also being used with engineering, design and health care applications.
+Software developers are working on various PC applications that take advantage of Kinect sensors, which are also used in engineering, design, and healthcare applications.

 With SDK 2.0, “developers can commercially deploy Kinect apps in the Windows Store for the first time,” Microsoft said.